softchris/golang-book/02-data-types/01-arrays/README.md

 [<capacity>]<type>{...element}
 ```

+It starts with the square brackets, `[]`.
+Within the square brackets you set the capacity, how many elements it can hold.

 and here's a more real example:

 ```go
 cities := [5]string{"NY", "LA"}
 ```

 In the preceding code, an array of strings is declared.
 It has capacity for 5 elements and two of the places are filled with "NY" and "LA".
+Note also because we set the capacity to 5 and the number of elements it's assigned is 2, there's 3 spaces free.

 ### Capacity by inference